← Back to ResourcesBreed Guides

 4 mat-magnet zones?

-Behind ears, armpits, britches (back thighs), neck ruff.
-Friction + moisture + collar/harness contact.
-Brush these every session.
-Severe matting requires spot shave-out $30–$60 or full sedated shave-down $300–$600 vet.
+Behind ears, armpits, britches (back thighs), and neck ruff.
+Friction plus moisture plus collar or harness contact drives matting in these spots.
+Brush them every session.
+Severe matting requires a spot shave-out at $30 to $60, or a full sedated shave-down at $300 to $600 at the vet.

 Brushing frequency?